I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksproxy/nf-ksproxy-ikspin-ksgetcurrentcommunication.md

 <p>Returns NOERROR if successful; otherwise, returns an error code.</p>

 ## -remarks
 <p>Source pins send IRPs to sink pins.
 Do not confuse the communication direction with data flow direction.
 (See <a href="https://msdn.microsoft.com/library/windows/hardware/ff565197">KSPROPERTY_PIN_DATAFLOW</a>.)
 A source pin may read or write data, and a sink pin may have data read to it or written from it.</p>

 <p>The current communication direction, interface, and medium of a pin are a subset of those available to the pin, and are selected when the pin handle is created.</p>

-<p>Source pins send IRPs to sink pins.
-Do not confuse the communication direction with data flow direction.
-(See <a href="https://msdn.microsoft.com/library/windows/hardware/ff565197">KSPROPERTY_PIN_DATAFLOW</a>.)
-A source pin may read or write data, and a sink pin may have data read to it or written from it.</p>

-<p>The current communication direction, interface, and medium of a pin are a subset of those available to the pin, and are selected when the pin handle is created.</p>